 ---Oral therapy for patients who will miss planned injection dosing with cabotegravir-rilpivirine IM

 Usual Pediatric Dose for HIV Infection

 12 years or older, weighing at least 35 kg: 25 mg orally once a day

 Use: In combination with other antiretroviral agents, for the treatment of HIV-1 infection in antiretroviral therapy-naive patients with plasma HIV-1 RNA up to 100,000 copies/mL at the start of therapy

 Mild or moderate renal dysfunction: No adjustment recommended.

-Severe renal dysfunction, end-stage renal disease: Caution and increased monitoring for side effects are recommended.
+Severe renal dysfunction, ESRD: Caution and increased monitoring for side effects recommended.